 - Communications failure over a prolonged period (telephones, internet).
 Contact suppliers for updates.
 Check on residents.
 Provide updates by whatever means available.

 - Extreme weather, resulting in structural damage or flooding of properties.
-Contact County Council and Environment Agency for updates.
+Contact W&F Unitary Authority and Environment Agency for updates.
 Check on residents.
 Assist with deploying sandbags if appropriate and safe to do so.
 Open up place of safety.
 Provide hot refreshments.
 Provide updates via social media, email, radio, etc.

 - Infrastructure incident, such as vehicle collision, building fire, or major structural failure.
-Contact County Council and Emergency Services for updates.
+Contact W&F Unitary Authority and Emergency Services for updates.
 Check on those affected, including nearby residents if safe to do so.
 Open up place of safety.
 Provide hot refreshments.
 Provide updates via social media, email, radio, etc.

 5. Community Contacts & Resources

-The following should be informed as soon as practicable in the event of an incident, such as receipt of a Met Office severe weather warning, or a callout to attend an emergency situation.
+The following may be informed in the event of an incident, such as receipt of a Met Office severe weather warning, or a callout to attend an emergency situation.

-- Ulverston Facebook groups: Ulverston News, Ulverston Resilience Group, Ulverston Alive.
+- Ulverston Facebook groups: Ulverston News and Ulverston Resilience Group.

 6. Place of Safety

-Cumbria County Council (CCC) is responsible for setting up Emergency Assistance Centres (EAC) during an emergency, which are run by council staff and may be used for a range of purposes, depending on the situation.
+W&F Unitary Authority is responsible for setting up Emergency Assistance Centres (EAC) during an emergency, which are run by Unitary Authority staff and may be used for a range of purposes, depending on the situation.
 Many schools, churches and community buildings are designated EACs.
-URG may be called on by CCC to assist with the operation of an EAC.
+URG may be called on by the Unitary Authority to assist with the operation of an EAC.

 URG may exceptionally set up a temporary EAC in its own right, or in partnership with another organisation such as a Parish Council.
 This could be located anywhere in the LA12 area, which is quite extensive.
 URG would attempt to contact the local Parish Council clerk or village hall manager to identify a suitable EAC location, to share local knowledge, and to co-ordinate activities.